 - Vanilla Extract: Please use real vanilla extract, not imitation vanilla flavor!

-- Pumpkin Pie Spice: You can use a premade blend, or my Homemade Pumpkin Pie Spice Mix.
+- Pumpkin Pie Spice: You can use a premade blend from the grocery store, or my Homemade Pumpkin Pie Spice Mix.

 - Cardamom: If you’d like to add an extra kick of spice, add a bit of cardamom!
 If you don’t like cardamom, feel free to leave it out.